 This is the best time to be a woman entrepreneur and a creative in Saudi Arabia.
 There is a huge drive now for creative enablement and female empowerment.
 It is a priority for the government to invest in tech and in the creative economy.

 People are doing everything they can to make things easier and give more opportunities to women.
-For a woman in Saudi Arabia with an idea and an ambition, now is the best time to make that dream come truefull_stop
+For a woman in Saudi Arabia with an idea and an ambition, now is the best time to make that dream come true

 As published in Fortune magazine